SRoddis/Mongo.Migration/Readme.md

 # Mongo.Migration

 Mongo.Migration is designed for [MongoDB C# Driver]( https://github.com/mongodb/mongo-csharp-driver) to migrate your documents easily on-the-fly.
 No downtime four simple schema-migrations anymore.
-Just write small and simple `IMigration`, implement `IDocument` in your Entities to allow versioning and deploy it next to your application, Mongo.Migration handles the rest for you.
+Just write small and simple `IMigration`, implement `IDocument` to your entities to allow versioning and deploy it next to your application, Mongo.Migration handles the rest for you.

 The `MigrationInterceptor<TDocument>` checks on every read/find if the document needs to be migrated and informs the `MigrationRunner` if it is necessary.